AshtreeBV/metazoan-whitepaper/docs/metazoan/nft-utility/play-to-earn.md

 1. $TOKEN price = $10
 2. $TOKEN intrinsic value is = $0.02

-Every time a Player swaps $pTOKEN for $TOKEN, the player needs to pay an additional fee of $0.02for every $pTOKEN swapped.
+Every time a Player swaps $pTOKEN for $TOKEN, the player needs to pay an additional fee of $0.02f or every $pTOKEN swapped.
 So the actual value that the player received is $9.98.

 **Note that players can earn $pTOKEN by just playing!**